Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her sense of appreciation.

 "It's sad, but in society there's a lot of people who judge others based on their appearance.
 Naturally, the enemies are those type of people, therefore... so put on your armor!" - Kuranosuke Koibuchi

 Do outcasts bully people back?
 This show is a good illustration of how and why this can happen.
-All of these women probably dealt with being rejected and socially excluded before, and they socially exclude Tsukimi's friend at first because it's like a pre-emptive strike.
-But what they don't realize is that they're being just as intolerant as the people who probably bullied them originally.
-The show sets up this conflict that's interesting because it's about maturity more than winning.
-And it also asks, who are your real friends?
+All of these women probably dealt with being rejected and socially excluded before.
+But they socially exclude Tsukimi's friend at first, as a pre-emptive strike.
+What they don't realize is that they're being just as intolerant as the people who probably bullied them.
+The show sets up this conflict that's interesting because it's about maturity, more than winning.
+It also asks, who are your real friends?

-7. Kill La Kill
+7. Kill la Kill